guptag911/CTMInTask/README.md

 # Objective
 The objective of Central Task Manager is to increase employee productivity at Innovaccer.
 Innovaccer currently uses multiple productivity, task/project management tools which helps various departments to document the process and makes sure business objectives are achieved in a productive manner.
 Due to multiple siloed tools it's difficult for employees to maintain coherence to each tool in day today operations.
 Central Task Manager will help employees collate task/action items and work breakdowns from various tools and deliver them to employees in a timely and consolidated fashion and will help leadership to monitor capacity and productivity of each employee at Innovaccer.

-# Features!

-  - All tasks from Google Docs, Sheets and Slides along with tasks from Confluence, Jira and Hubspot.
-  - One click acess to go directly to the assigned task.
-  - Special filtering of gmail mails based on user predefined star users based on reply priority.
-  - Graphical view of completed tasks for user's analysis.
-  - Avability of marking the task as star for easier acess to important tasks.
-  - Special admin dashboard for the admin to analyze the performance of his/her team or department.
-  - Anywhere acess to CTM with chatbot available on Google Chat.

 ### Tech